BlueFinchCommerce/module-checkout/docs/Extensions.md

 ## How to change styling

 For adding styles for your **component**, you can:
-1. Create a new component scss file in `view/frontend/web/js/checkout/src/components/newComponent/newComponent.scss` with your required styles.
+1. Create a new component scss file in `view/frontend/web/js/checkout/src/components/newComponent/newComponent.scss` with your required styles. **We recommend that the name of your scss file(s) should be unique within your module.** This helps to avoid any build time compilation issues, when you have the need for multiple components, each with it's own scss file.
 1. Register it in the modules .phtml using a html link element, for example `<link rel="stylesheet" href="<?= $escaper->escapeHtmlAttr($block->getViewFileUrl('ModuleNamespace_ModuleName::js/checkout/dist/newComponent.css')) ?>" />`
 1. Build your code, see [local workflow](../.github/CONTRIBUTING.md#local-workflow)